Mat2314/fastapi-books/README.md

 ## CI/CD pipeline
-We use Google Cloud and Github Actions to run the CI/CD pipeline.
+We use Google Cloud and Github Actions to run the CI/CD pipeline